haquema/bank-techtest/design_recipe.md

 class Account
   def initialize
     # takes no arguments and returns nothing
+    # set up new balance class to store transactions
   end

   def deposit(date, amount)
-    # creates a new transaction and records the deposit details
+    # creates a new deposit transaction and update balance class
     # takes two arguments
     # date is a string in the format dd/mm/yyyy
     # amount is a positive integer